mwouts/itables/_sources/options/order.md

 # Order

-Since `itables>=1.3.0`, the interactive datatable shows the rows in the same order as the original dataframe:
+Since ITables v1.3.0, the interactive datatable shows the rows in the same order as the original dataframe.

+You can pre-select a explicit order with the [`order`](https://datatables.net/reference/option/order) option:

 ```{code-cell} ipython3
 import pandas as pd